 Just like we've moved beyond the boring old sit-up as the only or best way to strengthen our abs, the science on kegels has come a long way.
 As experts on all things musculoskeletal, physical therapists have gained a better understanding of how to optimize kegels for the best results — and keep things interesting so you don't get bored.

-Below are five ways to add more functionality and flash to your Kegel routine, whether you want to prevent or stop bladder leaks, or enjoy the positive sexual effects of a stronger pelvic floor.
+These 5 moves are all you need to add more functionality and flash to your Kegel routine, whether you want to prevent symptoms from starting, stop bladder leaks, or enjoy the positive sexual effects of a stronger pelvic floor.
+See them all together here and scroll down to get a detailed how-to for each move.

-1. How to do the basic kegel exercise.
+1. First, here's how to do a basic kegel

 Basic kegels really are the best place to start — but you don’t have to stay there for long.
 It’s like learning to walk before you run.
 Basic kegels will help your brain and body perfect this often unfamiliar movement, before making things more challenging.